 The VEC data format specification must have a concept that enables the assignment of every occurrence, every module (instance) and every harness configuration set (instance) in the context of a 150% wiring harness description with a certain variant configuration term.

-Furthermore, the VEC data format specification must have a concept to describe exclusive modules as part of a module family (KBL – module family concept).
+Furthermore, the VEC data format specification must have a concept to describe mutually exclusive modules as part of a module family (KBL – module family concept).

 Finally, the VEC data format specification must have a concept to describe certain occurrences as mandatory completion parts in dependency of the existence of one or more related modules (KBL - module list concept).

+Definition and reuse of complex parts

+The VEC data format specification must have a concept to define complex parts and reuse them in different positions.
+Wiring harnesses do not exclusively consist of simple components, but also of parts that are assembled themselves.
+This can range from ready-made cables (e.g. antenna or USB cables) up to complete (sub) harnesses (e.g. automatically manufactured modules or door harnesses used in the left and right door in the same manufactured way).

+The reuse concept shall support at least the following aspects:

+Renaming in the context of usage (e.g. connector names, wire numbers)

+Mapping into the topology / geometry of the usage (e.g. right door / left door)

+Correct electrological mapping in the context of the usage (e.g. realized schematic connections & signals are usage dependant).

+Redefinition of properties in the context of the usage (e.g. some ready-made cables with connectors on only one side might have a fixed length and are cut to the correct length in the concrete usage).

+Definition of the installation in the concrete usage (e.g. positioning of connectors, routing of cables)

 Additional requirements out of the component description perspective

 Usage Nodes